suzuki-shunsuke/close-discussion-action/README.md

 [Workflow](.github/workflows/close-discussion.yaml)

-This workflow is useful if you want to stop creating new discussions while keeping existing discussions.
+This workflow is useful if you want to prevent new discussions from being created while keeping existing discussions.

 ## Inputs / Outputs